jakerella/home/content/bending-grunt-to-your-will-with-custom-tasks-part-2.md

-## Bending Grunt to Your Will with Custom Tasks
+## Bending Grunt to Your Will with Custom Tasks, Part 2

 <img src='/images/grunt-logo.png' alt='Grunt logo' class='right' style='width:12em; margin-top:-2em; padding-top:0;'>

 This is Part Two of a series on custom Grunt tasks.
-Have you [read Part One](/bending-grunt-to-your-will-with-custom-tasks)?
+Have you [read Part One](/bending-grunt-to-your-will-with-custom-tasks-part-1)?

 As I mentioned last time, I've been answering a lot of [questions on Stack Overflow](http://stackoverflow.com/questions/tagged/gruntjs) about Grunt lately.
 What I've discovered is that there are a lot of people new to Grunt - but familiar with JavaScript - who aren't sure how to accomplish what they hope to.
 In Part Two of this series I'm going to take our custom tasks further and show you some of the other aspects of [Grunt API](http://gruntjs.com/api/grunt) and some tips for writing better tasks.